Georgia Casinos

 Georgia has no land-based casinos.
 The Emerald Princess casino cruise ship departing from Brunswick is the only legal casino gaming option available to Georgia residents without leaving the state.

-Georgia offers 1 land-based casino venue across 1 city — from federally regulated tribal properties to commercial card rooms, racinos, and casino cruises.
-StatesCasinos tracks every legal gaming venue in the state with verified addresses, available games, and on-site amenities.
+Georgia offers 1 land-based casino venue across 1 city.
+The directory covers federally regulated tribal properties, commercial card rooms, racinos, and casino cruises, with verified addresses, available games, and on-site amenities.

 This guide covers the full scope of land-based gambling in Georgia: the legal framework, every tribal and commercial venue, available game categories, regulatory authorities, minimum gambling age, and the closest full-service casinos across state lines for residents seeking a broader gaming experience.